Skip to main content

 Parking restrictions in Luton explained

 As a busy town Luton is subject to many different types of parking restrictions.
 Below is a list of the main restrictions in our town, providing a guide of who can park, when and why.
+Included below are answers to some of the more common questions motorists have.

 Open all